michael-wall/site-page-scraper/README.md

 - This module can be used to export a list of Links on each Public and Private Page within a specific Liferay Site.
 - Optionally the Links can be checked to ensure that they are valid.
-- The output is written to a single .txt file.
+- The output is written to a single .txt file for example sitePageLinks_LinkTest_en_US_1748505842146.txt
 - The module exposes a single custom Gogo shell command: sitePageLinkCrawler:crawlPages

 **Usage**